corda/corda-docs-portal/content/en/docs/corda-os/4.4/aws-vm-explore.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-os-4-4: {}
-title: "Deploying Corda to Corda Testnet from an AWS Cloud Platform VM"
+title: Deploying Corda to Corda Testnet from an AWS Cloud Platform VM
-date: 2020-01-08T09:59:25Z
+version: corda-os-4-4
 ---

 # Deploying Corda to Corda Testnet from an AWS Cloud Platform VM

 This document explains how to deploy a Corda node to AWS that can connect directly to the Corda Testnet.
             A self service download link can be obtained from [https://marketplace.r3.com/network/testnet](https://marketplace.r3.com/network/testnet).
 This document will describe how to set up a virtual machine on the AWS